 We learn the skills of emotional balance and regulation from those who raise us

 - What are my fears ?
-Fear of unemployability , fear of not be able to acheive success.
+Fear of unemployability , rejection, fear of not be able to achieve success.

 - What are my needs ?
-Love, Knowledge, respect, recognition
+Love & Respect

 Prithvi & his reflections about himself ?

 Responsible, and conscientious.
 Has an ability to understand people.
 Remembers specifics about people who are important & concerned about how others feel.
 Understands what motivates people and insightful about others.
 Seeks meaning and connection in ideas & relationships.
 Quickly sees patterns in external events and develop long-range explanatory perspectives.
 Skeptical and independent, have high standards of competence and performance(for self and others).
 Dislike disagreements and conflicts, do not enforce opinions or values on others.
-Wants an external life that is congruent with his values.
+Yearns for a life that is congruent with his values.
 Agnostic, but yearns to be a theist 😉

 In the last 4-6 years ), I don’t know where did I learn, that I have been thinking a lot and missed to observe certain simple truths.
 The ‘only thinking’ attitude is good to certain extent, but not going to help in the coming days of my life and career.
 I need to think only where it matters, required and essential.
 This habit of mine is not yielding anything as it suspends me in time for eternity.
 This too much of thinking attitude also made me develop a cluttered mind and thoughts, which are mostly random, resulting in pretty much nihilistic thoughts.